ahkscript/awesome-AutoHotkey/CONTRIBUTING.md

  2. After should go `-` sign.
  3. After should go short, clear, concise, and non-promotional description.
 Descriptions should follow the link, on the same line.
  4. If the item has any other related links, they should go after description.
 Like this - Forum thread: [link](http://link) .

-Please contribute links to libraries/library distributions/script/tool/resource you have used or are familiar with.
-This will help ensure high-quality entries.

 ### Quality standards
 To stay on the list, libraries, library distributions, scripts, tools and resource should adhere to these quality standards: